How To Measure Your Wall For Shiplap Installation

 Mark your boards where you'll need to trim them, cut, and set aside for install.
 You may decide to start measuring, marking and cutting with the first row to make sure you've made accurate calculations before moving on to other rows.

 Save time on shiplap installation by measuring accurately beforehand

 Measuring and calculating your square footage and kits needed beforehand allows you to save on trimming details prior to installation.
 Make sure to double check your calculations to confirm they are accurate.
 You don't want to find out your calculations are wrong after you've starting cutting your boards, then you'll have wasted both time and money.

 Ready for the next step after measuring your wall for shiplap?
 Check out how to mark and locate your studs for install.

 Interested in more installation tips and tricks?
-Check out all our how-to videos in our video gallery.
+Check out all our how-to videos on our product pages.